-In the world of curly hair care, certain tips and tricks become almost legendary in their promise of reducing frizz and nurturing those beautiful spirals.
+In the hair care world, certain tips and tricks have become almost legendary in their promise of reducing frizz and nurturing those beautiful spirals.
 Among these, the recommendation to use satin or silk pillowcases stands out prominently.

 If you’ve delved even slightly into the realm of curly hair maintenance, you’ve most likely come across fervent advocates championing the wonders of these smooth fabrics.
 But what is it about satin and silk that makes them so revered in the curly community?